 .identify when the user logs in, all of that activity will be stitched together.

-Let's walk through a few user flows where ID Merge is useful.
-Under the hood, Mixpanel uses the provided values of
+Let's walk through a few user flows where ID Merge is useful, and when to call

 A user lands in your product on a new device and interacts with your product before signing up.
 Our SDK will assign the user a random